-Though many people in Australia believe the Bull Arab is an aggressive dog, they are actually quite calm and docile in the right setting.
+Though many people in Australia believe the Bull Arab is an aggressive dog, they are actually quite calm and docile in the right setting or environment.
 Sure, hunting may require the aggression to come out, but they are the opposite with people they love.

-Highly intelligent, Bull Arabs are some of the most obedient and trainable dogs Australia has to offer.
-This characteristic is primarily due to their love for people, especially the owners.
+Highly intelligent, Bull Arabs are some of the most obedient and trainable dogs that Australia has to offer.
+This characteristic is primarily due to their love for people, especially their owners and pack.
 They tend to be eager to please.

 However, Bull Arabs do require a good amount of socialization, and early on!
 This is especially true for homes with kids or other smaller pets.
 Bull Arabs may not be aggressive, but they can still develop some aggressive tendencies.

 11. Miniature Fox Terrier

 Highlights: Spirited, Loyal, Agile

-Also known as the “Mini Foxie,” the Miniature Fox Terrier is an Australian terrier breed developed for hunting vermin.
-They’re very much like the Tenterfield Terriers, but have a few traits that set them apart from the close cousin.
+Also known as the “Mini Foxie,” the Miniature Fox Terrier is an Australian terrier breed developed to hunt vermin.
+They’re very much like the Tenterfield Terriers in physical looks, but have a few traits that set them apart from their close cousins.

 They’re small dogs, but balanced with attractive physical features.
-Mini Foxies have a small head with pointed ears that usually fold at the tip.
+Mini Foxies will have a small head with pointed ears that usually fold at the tip.
 Plus, they have oval-shaped feet which is rarely seen in small dog breeds.

 The tail can be docked or undocked, depending on the laws of the state.
 But when they’re asked to work on the field and hunt game, the docking is almost always present.
 Even so, seeing a natural bobtail (tail-less) Foxie is a possibility.